Introduction: Link Building Reality for Small Businesses

 There's no magic number.
 Focus on earning links from relevant, authoritative sites.
 Quality matters far more than quantity.

 Yes.
-Despite algorithm changes, backlinks remain a top ranking factor.
+Despite AI Overviews changing search, backlinks remain a top ranking factor for both traditional and AI-powered search.
 The strategy has evolved toward earning editorial links rather than building them artificially.

 4. How long does link building take to show results?